 Political micro-targeting is good for politics because it gives you the power to find out who your voters are.

 Political micro-targeting is a way to focus on specific individuals with political messages.
-In the current day, it is at its most advanced level.
+Today, it is at its most advanced level.

 One of the best examples of political micro-targeting I’ve seen is the Democratic National Committee.
-They’re targeting voters based on their demographic and interests, making political campaigns more effective.
+They’re targeting voters based on their demographics and interests, making political campaigns more effective.

 The future of political microtargeting